onkarg/house-hackers/README.md

 #
-### Houser:
+### {HH} House-Hackers:
 A project to build out a full-stack app using React, Node, & Auth0.

 ### Details:

-An app to allow users to sign up and allow them to create properties with details of a house to put up for rent.
+An app to allow users to sign up and allow them to create properties with details of a house to put up for rent, eventually to have total income from different properties with an admin view.

 #

 ### Completion:
-30%
+70%

 ### Tech:
 - `Reactjs` front-end functionality